 - The logger will be handed out at the General Briefing.
-The competitor is responsible for storing, charging and handling the logger throughout the event. - The logger must be switched on 10-5 min before the intended take-off to allow proper GPS initialization. - Before Take-Off the logger must be attached to one of the basket uprights at eyesight height to ensure optimum sky view. - Marker drops and goal declarations are registered at the time the OK key is pressed. - Declarations in the logger must be made in 4/4 formats unless otherwise stated in the TDS. - Altitudes do not need to be declared unless otherwise stated in the TDS. - 5-10 minutes after landing the logger must be switched off. - The SD card in the logger may not be removed or used for any purpose by the competitor except with the explicit permission or instruction of the appointed official - Competitors experiencing logger operation problems must contact the appointed official before any self-remedy is exercised.
+The competitor is responsible for storing, charging and handling the logger throughout the event. - The logger must be switched on 10-5 min before the intended take-off to allowproper GPS initialization. - During flight the logger must remain attached to the basket to ensure optimum GPS reception. - Marker drops and goal declarations are registered at the time the OK key is pressed.

+- Declarations in the logger must be made in 4/4 format unless otherwise stated in the TDS. - Altitudes do not need to be declared unless otherwise stated in the TDS. - 5-10 minutes after landing the logger must be switched off. - The SD card in the logger may not be removed or used for any purpose by the competitor except with the explicit permission or instruction of the appointed official - Competitors experiencing logger operation problems must contact the appointed official before any self-remedy is exercised.